OBVIOUS, BUT OBLIGATORY

 Rent a kayak and set course along the mighty Wisła, or duck off down the Wilga tributary for a more intimate side trip.
 Increasingly popular SUP boards can be rented from the Forum Hotel, which just so happens to also be the city’s best riverside hang-out spot once you’re done showing off on the water.

 7) Bathe at a Lakeside BeachAlthough Kraków doesn’t have its riverside beach game on par with Warsaw’s (not even close), the city boasts several artificial reservoirs where sand, sun and swimming are plentiful.
 The most centrally located of these (and thus very popular) is Bagry Lagoon, a picturesque urban lake that’s big enough for two sailing schools, still has rather pristine water, and plenty of wild areas where you can escape the masses.
-The beach and bathing area has been attractively developed in recent years, with playgrounds, plenty of food trucks and water equipment rentals (kayaks, SUP boards, sailboats), all that’s missing are proper restrooms (coming soon!).
+The beaches and bathing area on the northern shores have been attractively developed in recent years, with playgrounds, proper restrooms, plenty of food trucks and water equipment rentals (kayaks, SUP boards, sailboats).
+The infrastructure here continues to improve, and so does the popularity, such that a new beach was opened in the eastern part in 2023.

 Even more developed as a sun, sand and swimming attraction is Kryspinów Lagoon, 12km from Kraków and well-connected by bus.
 With 64 hectares of water, half of the shore around which has been cultivated for recreation, Kryspinów offers clean water, four sandy beaches, equipment rental and water sports (wake boarding, fly boarding, wind surfing, kayaking, sailing), a ropes course, tennis, basketball and volleyball courts, drinking and dining options, plus more.
 Despite all that, it’s first and foremost a place to relax, beat the heat, take a dip, escape the pressure of sightseeing and feel like you’re truly on vacation.